eruong/MED_webapp/README.md

-# Dining Hall Suggestion Quiz
+# Dining Hall Suggestion Survey
 A full-stack Flask web application that processes user input from a survey form to suggest a 5C dining hall for the user to try.

 ## Introduction & Motivation